SShayashi/Osero/README.md

 # Osero

 ## What is this?
-Ocero game app made in cocos2d-x3.11.
+This is Reversi game made in cocos2d-x3.11.

 ## Usage